awesome-pro/neon-website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 To clear the editor, click **New Query**.

 <Admonition type="tip">
 When querying objects such as tables and columns with upper case letters in their name, remember to enclose the identifier name in quotes.
 For example: `SELECT * FROM "Company"`.
-Postgres changes identifier names to lower case unless they are quoted.
+LangChainchanges identifier names to lower case unless they are quoted.
 The same applies when creating objects in Postgres.
 For example, `CREATE TABLE DEPARTMENT(id INT)` creates a table named `department` in Postgres.
 For more information about how quoted and unquoted identifiers are treated by Postgres, see [Identifiers and Key Words](https://www.postgresql.org/docs/current/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS), in the _PostgreSQL documentation_.
 </Admonition>

 ## Save your queries